D2R-Reimagined/wiki-content/Patch_Notes/testing.md

     - Changed: +2 to Maximum Weapon Damage (Per Character Level) (was +3)
     - Changed: +20% Chance of Crushing Blow (was +35%)
     - Changed: +285-325% Enhanced Weapon Damage (was +350-400%)
+- Chaos1
+  - Properties:
+    - Changed: +260-300% Enhanced Weapon Damage (was +290-340%)
+    - Added: 11% Chance to cast level 5 Comet on striking
+    - Added: 11% Chance to cast level 5 Storm Shard on striking
+    - Removed: 11% Chance to cast level 9 Charged Bolt on striking
+    - Removed: 9% Chance to cast level 11 Frozen Orb on striking
 - Daylight
   - Properties:
     - Changed: +15% Increased Maximum Life (was +25%)
     - Changed: +30% Increased Maximum Mana (was +50%)
+- Death1
+  - Properties:
+    - Changed: +0.25% Deadly Strike (Per Character Level) (was +0.5%)
+    - Changed: +10-15% Chance of Crushing Blow (was +50%)
+    - Changed: +220-270% Enhanced Weapon Damage (was +300-385%)
 - Delirium
   - Properties:
     - Added: 11% Chance to cast level 18 Attract on striking